 Understanding IFC

-The official documentation by buildingSMART serves as the implementation guideline for software providers.
+The serves as the implementation guideline for software providers.
 However, it can seem complex to engineers and designers without programming expertise.

 When using IFC for data exchange in openBIM workflows, it is important to consider which version, which Model View Definition (MVD), and which file format to use.
 These requirements are based on the intended use cases and are typically defined by the client as part of the Employer’s Information Requirements (EIR) or by the BIM Manager in the BIM Execution Plan (BEP).